 Adnyamathanha Traditional Lands Association (Aboriginal Corporation) RNTBC ICN: 3743 (Under Special Administration) applies Australian Accounting Standards - Simplified Disclosures as set out in AASB 1060: Simplified Disclosures for For Profit and Not for Profit Tier 2 Entities.
-AASB 1060 defines the disclosure requirements for Tier 2 general purpose financial statements, as defined by Australian Accounting Standards, and serves as a replacement for the existing Reduced Disclosure Regime.
-AASB 1060 is mandatory for the Corporation's 30 June 2022 year end.
-There will be no significant changes as a result of adopting this standard.
+The entity is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.